 2. Vitamin C

 A lot of great evidence on the power of this ingredient.
-Can be taken in natural form, in syrups, and supplements.
+It can be taken in natural form, in syrups, and supplements.

-life armour's drops of immunity defence is packed with elderberry as well as other natural ingredients such as echinacea, astralagus, eluthero and holy basil.
-Use as a first line of defence against weekend immunity.
+life armour's drops of immunity+ is packed with elderberry as well as other natural ingredients such as acerola (a natural form of Vitamin C) echinacea, astralagus, eluthero and holy basil.

 4. Omega 3's